aerni/statamic-advanced-seo/UPGRADE.md

 **Important:** The `edit seo defaults` and `edit seo content` permissions work in conjunction with Statamic's native collection and taxonomy permissions.
 For example, to edit SEO defaults for the Pages collection, a user needs the `edit seo defaults` permission AND either Statamic's `configure collections` or `edit pages entries` permission.

-> **Automated Migration**: User role permissions are automatically migrated.
+> ✅ **Automated** — User role permissions are automatically migrated.
 All existing roles receive the `edit seo content` permission to maintain backward compatibility.

 ## Single-Site Data Structure